Bruce Dickinson: Early life

 Dickinson initially wanted to play the drums, later obtaining a pair of bongo drums from the music room for practice.
 He remembers playing "Let It Be" with his friend Mike Jordan, during which Dickinson discovered his singing voice while encouraging Jordan to sing the high-notes.
 Shortly afterwards Dickinson was expelled from Oundle for participating in a prank in which he allegedly urinated in the headmaster's dinner.
 Returning home to Sheffield in 1976, Dickinson enrolled at King Edward VII School, at which he joined his first band.
 He had overheard two other pupils talking about their band and that they needed a singer and so volunteered immediately.
 They rehearsed in the garage of the drummer's father, and the band were impressed by Dickinson's singing, encouraging him to buy his first microphone.
 Their first gig took place at the Broadfield Tavern in Sheffield.
 Originally called "Paradox", the band changed their name on Dickinson's suggestion to "Styx", unaware of the American act with the same name.
 They made local newspaper headlines when a steel worker was awoken by their performance and tried to smash the band's drum kit.
 Soon afterwards the band split up.

 After leaving school with A-levels in English, History, and Economics, Dickinson confessed, "I didn't really know what I wanted to do."
 The first thing he did was join the Territorial Army for six months.
 Although he enjoyed his time in the TA, Dickinson realised that it was not a career choice, and so he applied for a place to read history at Queen Mary College, London.
 His parents wanted him in the army, but he told them that he wanted to get a degree first, which acted as his "cover story", and immediately began playing in bands.
-At university, Dickinson got involved in the Entertainments Committee: "one day you'd be a roadie for The Jam, the next you'd be putting up the Stonehenge backdrop for Hawkwind or whatever."
-In 1977, Dickinson met Paul "Noddy" White, a multi-instrumentalist who owned a PA and other equipment, with whom Dickinson, along with drummer Steve Jones, would form a band together called Speed.
+At university, Dickinson got involved in the Entertainments Committee: "one day you'd be a roadie for the Jam, the next you'd be putting up the Stonehenge backdrop for Hawkwind or whatever."
+In 1977, Dickinson met Paul "Noddy" White, a multi-instrumentalist who owned a public address system (PA) and other equipment, with whom Dickinson, along with drummer Steve Jones, would form a band together called Speed.
 According to Dickinson, the band was called Speed because of the way in which they played, rather than a reference to drug-taking.
 In Speed, Dickinson began writing his own material after White taught him how to play three chords on the guitar.